kazkansouh/SpiralVase/README.md

-# SinVase
+# Spiral Vase

 Python script for Blender to generate spiral vase models that can be exported for use with 3D printers.
+All vases are heavily based on sinusoidal functions.

 ## Examples